qlab-utwente/Quantum-Dice-by-UTwente/3D print files/ConstructionManual.md

 It's also possible to print the AllTPU version in PLA or PETG.
 To reduce impact on the dice construction while rolling, you need to use a foam mattress (e.g. yoga mattress).
 The electronics and the software code are identical.

+For a set you need an A and a B type.
+The dices are identical (including the firmware), except for the top of the dice where an A or B is indicated.

+To demonstrate Quantum Teleportation a third dice is needed of type B.

 ### Sourcing electronic parts

 #### PowerPCB and ProcessorPCB